syntax-error7/DynamicLogger-with-Typescript-Transformer/README.md

     *   Ensure your build script uses `tsc` (not `npx tsc`).
     *   Double-check the `"transform"` path in your `tsconfig.json`'s `plugins` section.
 It must be exact.
 *   **Variables logged are not what you expect:**
-    *   Check the `VariablesToLog` array in your project's uniqueKey to LoggerConfig map.
+    *   Check VariablesToLog in the config returned by your configFetcher for the specific uniqueKey.
+    *   Ensure CustomLoggingCode is a valid JavaScript expression or an IIFE that returns a value and passes the security validation.
     *   The transformer only injects variables declared *before* the `dLogger.dynamicLog()` call in the same or an enclosing scope.

 ---

 ## Further work

-*   Adding security checks.
-*   Adding custom logging functionality.
+*   Allowing more fine-grained control over which injected local variables are exposed to CustomLoggingCode.
+* Enhanced validation rules.